willfurnass/sheffield_hpc/hpc/connecting.rst

-After typing in this command hit enter to start connecting at which point you will be prompted for your username, password and then with a Duo MFA prompt.
+After typing in this command hit enter to start connecting at which point you will be prompted for your username, password and then with a Duo or TOTP MFA prompt.

-This should give you a prompt resembling the one below:
+This should give you a session resembling the one below:

 .. tabs::